Sign up for an Award

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-2019 is the year of the Bauhaus – the worldwide most influential school of art, design and ideas celebrates its centenary.
-We celebrate this avant-garde movement by starting a special design dedicated Bauhaus expert series that guides you through the year: Where to find the best Bauhaus Design Events?
-What do you need to know?
+2019 was the year of the Bauhaus – the worldwide most influential school of art, design and ideas celebrated its centenary.
+We celebrate this avant-garde movement by starting a special design dedicated Bauhaus expert series.
 What links Bauhaus Icons to iF?
 As a highlight, we will take you on a journey deep into our iF archives to find traces and names of the Bauhaus.
 Our first encounter is no other than Bauhaus founder Walter Gropius (1883-1969) himself – and a Teapot by German Porcelain manufacturer Rosenthal.

 Architect and Avant-garde master of modernism, Walter Gropius inspired and sculpted the whole idea, aesthetics and people of the Bauhaus.
 He attracted other architects, artists and designers for his new school in Weimar (1919), later in Dessau, which ideology and key elements outlast time and still influence our aesthetic perception every day!

 We at iF are very proud to have one of his designs in the iF Design Excellence: In 1970 he sketched a teapot series TAC 1 by Rosenthal in the discipline “product”.